TRACE (psycholinguistics): Modularity of mind debate

 TRACE’s relevance to the modularity debate has recently been brought to the fore by Norris, Cutler and McQueen’s (2001) report on the Merge (?) model of speech perception.
 While it shares a number of features with TRACE, a key difference is the following.
-While TRACE permits word units to feed back activation to the phoneme level, Merge restricts its processing to feed-forward connections.
+While TRACE permits word units to feedback activation to the phoneme level, Merge restricts its processing to feed-forward connections.
 In the terms of this debate, TRACE is considered to violate the principle of information encapsulation, central to modularity, when it permits a later stage of processing (words) to send information to an earlier stage (phonemes).
 Merge advocates for modularity by arguing that the same class of perceptual phenomena that is accounted for in TRACE can be explained in a connectionist architecture that does not include feedback connections.
 Norris et al. point out that when two theories can explain the same phenomenon, parsimony dictates that the simpler theory is preferable.